 The health department will now meet with the school governing body, staff and parents to work out how to deal with the problem.
 The department will also talk to the school about access to contraception, including condoms.

-“[I]f there was a flop at the national level, which need[s] to guide provinces, the PIPs themselves would have flops before implementation,” he says.
+“[I]f there was a flop at the national level, which need[s] to guide provinces, the PIPs themselves would have been flops even before implementation,” he says.

 The HIV lobby group has also criticised the national plan for ignoring the need to strengthen the health sector as a whole to allow it to better deliver HIV and TB services.